radar/ryanbigg.com/_posts/2010-04-14-has_and_belongs_to_many-double-insert.markdown

 <h3>Symptoms</h3>

-We have two models who's names aren't important so excuse me if I use the name `Person` and `Address` to represent them.
+We have two models whose names aren't important so excuse me if I use the name `Person` and `Address` to represent them.
 They are nothing of the sort.
 In their purest form to replicate this issue, they are defined like this:

     class Address < ActiveRecord::Base
       has_and_belongs_to_many :people